nyh-workshop/ps2-refurbishment/README_2.md

 However, there are a lot of *broken things inside* like the on/off ribbon cable that got frayed and snapped later when I'm doing further work on it!

-Also, that frayed controller ribbon cable really sucked!
+Also, that frayed controller ribbon cable *really sucked*!
 That thing fell out the controller port many times and I used a cut transparency acetate to jam it into the slot for better support.
 One of the memory card slot doesn't work, and the other controller port might be intermittent.
 It worked for a while but now the console just refused to start afterwards!

 ![](image2/ps2_controller_ribbon_broken.jpg)